 These are the ones that, through researching, seemed to be the most reviewed and recommended on the web.
-Again, the problem being that you really need hands-on (or should I say heads-on) experience to determine which one is right.
+Again, the problem is that you really need hands-on (or should I say heads-on) experience to determine which one is right.

-Now my blogging and vlogging isn’t exactly at professional levels right now, and I don’t get stuff sent to me for free to test and review, and the frustrating fact that there is not a single bricks and mortar shop in London that stocks a good range, so the only option for me to properly test these was to buy them myself.
+Now my blogging and vlogging aren’t exactly at professional levels right now, and I don’t get stuff sent to me for free to test and review, and the frustrating fact that there is not a single brick and mortar shop in London that stocks a good range, so the only option for me to properly test these was to buy them myself.
 All three of them.
 Here you can check out the video review.

-We aim to spend a few nights away testing gear before we leave proper, so take these comments as thoughts, initial reactions on quality and spending 3 minutes resting my head on them.
+We aim to spend a few nights away testing gear before we leave proper, so take these comments as thoughts, initial reactions on quality, and spending 3 minutes resting my head on them.

 Sea To Summit – Aeros Premium (medium):

 This one is without a doubt the smallest and lightest when deflated and compressed.
 A marvel, actually, coming in a mere 79 grams and compressing to smaller than a tennis ball.
 Impressive.
 The smooth, brushed outer cover is very comfortable although it does slide around on the inner cushion causing an unpleasant rubbing sound of plastic on plastic.
-It’s construction seems good, although I’ve heard of the stitching coming undone.
+Its construction seems good, although I’ve heard of the stitching coming undone.
 The inflation valve is very well conceived with easy inflate and quick deflate both from the same nozzle.
-Two big breaths and its inflated.
+Two big breaths and it’s inflated.
 It comes with a tiny stuff sack too.
 Sea to Summit produces a range of pillows including a larger version of this model, a ‘lightweight’ version which comes in at 60g, and a premium deluxe model which replicates the size of your pillow at home.

 Exped – Comfort Pillow

 This is the big brother of Exped’s AirPillow, as it comes with a layer of memory foam cubes that sit inside the balloon.
-It adds weight, and is not as compressible as the the others, but it seems to be the most comfortable.
+It adds weight and is not as compressible as the others, but it seems to be the most comfortable.
 Support appears in all the right places, and it’s a good size.
 The inflate/deflate valves are very well made and the overall quality seems to be top-notch.

 Nemo – Fillo Pillow

 The outsider.
-Nemo isn’t very well distributed in the UK, yet it seems to have a strong base in the US with their range of sleeping mats.
+Nemo isn’t very well distributed in the UK, yet it seems to have a strong base in the US with its range of sleeping mats.
 The reviews online for this one shine – there doesn’t seem to be a negative thing about them.
-They have a layer of memory foam, stuff into their own sack, and have the capacity to extend its height by throwing extra padding (jackets etc) into its sleeve.
+They have a layer of memory foam, stuff into their own sack, and have the capacity to extend its height by throwing extra padding (jackets, etc) into its sleeve.
 The materials are great, the cover is plush and comfortable.
-One downside that I have found is that the air valve protrudes quite a bit and may be prone to damage.
+One downside that I have found is that the air valve protrudes quite a bit and it may be prone to damage.
 This one for me was the most comfortable to lie down on initially.

 After getting some proper testing done, I have decided to go for the Sea 2 Summit Aereos Premium in size Medium.
-In fact, it is the only outdoor pillow available in the market that resembles the carachteristics of a normal pillow you would use at home, and still being able to pack it down to a very small size.
+In fact, it is the only outdoor pillow available in the market that resembles the characteristics of a normal pillow you would use at home, and still being able to pack it down to a very small size.
 Comfortable, light, and extra packable.
 The smart flat valves can’t be felt while sleeping on it, and they will let you adjust its pressure according to your preference!